Pixenal/uv-stucco/README.md

 ## A library for mapping geometry to meshes

+# Notes
+- Normal transform uses the [Mikk](http://www.mikktspace.com) tangent space.

-# Build Instructions
+# Building
 ```
 git clone https://github.com/Pixenal/uv-stucco.git uv-stucco && cd uv-stucco
 ```
 ```
 mkdir -p build && cd build
 ```
-UV Stucco uses zlib and [MikkTSpace](https://github.com/mmikk/MikkTSpace), with the latter included as a submodule.
+UV Stucco uses zlib,
-CMake will try to find zlib on it's own, though this may fail depending on the environment.
+CMake will try to find it on it's own, though this may fail depending on the environment.
 To build with search on just run:
 ```
 cmake ../..